Amisha-777/Data-Projects/Nibblyx Sales Dashboard/readme.md

 - PivotTables & PivotCharts
 - Advanced Excel Formulas
 - Slicers for interactive filtering
-- Excel Buttons changing Absolute Value to Percentage and vice versa in charts
+- Buttons changing Absolute Value to Percentage and vice versa in charts
 - Macros for automation and interactivity
-- Excel Developer Tab

 ---